Pratihara dynasty: Resistance to the Caliphate

-In the Gwalior inscription, it is recorded that Gurjara-Pratihara emperor Nagabhata "crushed the large army of the powerful Mlechcha king."
+In the Gwalior inscription, it is recorded that Pratihara emperor Nagabhata "crushed the large army of the powerful Mlechcha king."
 This large army consisted of cavalry, infantry, siege artillery, and probably a force of camels.
 Since Tamin was a new governor he had a force of Syrian cavalry from Damascus, local Arab contingents, converted Hindus of Sindh, and foreign mercenaries like the Turkics.
 All together the invading army may have had anywhere between 10 and 15,000 cavalry, 5000 infantry, and 2000 camels.

 The Arab chronicler Sulaiman describes the army of the Pratiharas as it stood in 851 CE, "The ruler of Gurjara maintains numerous forces and no other Indian prince has so fine a cavalry.
 He is unfriendly to the Arabs, still he acknowledges that the king of the Arabs is the greatest of rulers.
 Among the princes of India there is no greater foe of the Islamic faith than he.
 He has got riches, and his camels and horses are numerous."